genome/bfx-workshop/lectures/week_04/README.md

 ## Homework Assignment

 Let's play around with some real sequence data and align it, working in a jupyter notebook.
 (Note that jupyter is only one way to run these commands.
 The same steps would work directly from a unix terminal prompt).
 Ask for help in the #bfx_workshop slack channel if you get stuck!

+For-credit students: Send Jenny the answers to the question near the end:  `@RG and @PG tags - What do those stand for?
+How many tag lines do you see?`